Do you know what your old classmates are up to?

 I’ve talked about school, but you’ll have weak ties from many different parts of your life, for example college, university or a Saturday job.
 Who are those friends who you’ve lost touch with and what are they up to now?
 I encourage you to get in touch and find out.
 They just might be able to introduce you to your next major donor, provide an opportunity to fundraise through their workplace or have a fresh perspective that could help develop your fundraising strategy.
 You just might be able to help them too.

 If you’d like to build your networks and get better results you might also like the Lucidity Network – an online and offline learning and support network.
 Already we have members from a mix of sectors from around the world.
 I don’t think any of your classmates have joined yet though.
-Membership is currently closed and you can be the first to find out when the network is open to members again by signing up to the waiting list here.
+The Lucidity Network is open for new members a few times a year.
+Sign up to the waiting list to be the first to know when the Network is open.
+In the meantime you can join the Lucidity Community free Facebook group for clearer thinking and better results.